jonahkagan/Milk/README.md

 This fork adds the leading dot extension described here:
 <https://github.com/mustache/spec/issues/52>.
 In order to test the extension,
-apply @bobthecrow's patch from that issue thread to the Mustache spec before generating the tests.
+apply @bobthecow's patch from that issue thread to the Mustache spec before generating the tests.

 First save the following patch into a file, say `patch`.